phnk/Driving-Env/README.md

 Edit class DrivingEnv in gym_driving/envs/driving_env.py

-Add any additional resources gym_driving/resources/
+Add any additional resources gym_driving/resources/.

 ### Development Notes:
-Import and use getResourcePath in gym_driving/resources to get the absolute, platform independent path name to any resources in the resources directory, such as URDF files.
+Please add any local URDFs under gym_driving/resources.
+Use getResourcePath (this is already imported in driving_env) with the filename when loading the URDF to get a system independent path.

-#### TODO:
+TODO:
-Develop minimal environment:
-    - Car controllable through actions with env.step(<i>action</i>), with observation returned.
-    - Create controllable car.
+Realistic Car Model:
+  1. Find open source or build a more realistic URDF car model.
+    -  <i>This should have Ackerman steering and friction between components.
+Maybe even a driveshaft and steering column!</i>
+  2a.
+Action
+    - Continuous application of torque to steering column adjust wheel angle.
+    - Continuous application of torque to driveshaft to adjust car velocity.
+  2b.
+Observation
+    - Obtain car speed and wheel positions or angle from model.

+Movable Block Objects:
+  1. Create and position URDF objects.
+    - Position objects relative to other objects.
-    - Create observation of space.
+    - Create URDFs with collision properties.
+  2. Observation
+    - Find angle and distance between car model and other created URDF objects.